joereynolds/life/docs/index.md

 - [[scheme-linter]] - A linter for the Lisp dialect Scheme
 - [[scheme-testing-library]] - A library for testing Scheme code.
 - [[shell-test]] - A testing library to assert shell output.
 Functional tests.
+- [[inspectee]] - A ViM plugin to show the value of variables when your cursor is on them.

 # Articles